phpfunk/alfred-spotify-controls/README.md

 ## Version History ##
+### 1.0.4 - October 25, 2011###

+- Added growl notification if you call an invalid argument.
+IE: 'spot i hey'

 ### 1.0.3 - October 20, 2011###

 - Fixed issue if no album artwork exists, Growl will use the Spotify icon